 Cromley shared his thoughts with Cease, Cows.

-Q: The canoe-building stories are narrated by twelve-year old Jack.
+CA: The canoe-building stories are narrated by twelve-year-old Jack.
 When writing a story, how do you decide the point of view character?

 GC: Whenever I write a story in first person (like the canoe stories), it typically starts with a voice I hear in my head — maybe a single line of dialogue or an odd turn of phrase.
 From there, I just take the plunge and start writing.
 I’d liken it to improv.
 I don’t know where I’m going and I don’t know any details, but if I just follow that voice the answers will come to me along the way.
 For stories that I write in third person, it’s usually a single image that strikes me.
 It could be a mood-setting image or a larger thematic image.
 Then I’ll start to construct the story around it.

 CA: The natural world plays a prominent role in many of the stories.
 What do you find attractive about nature as a setting for fiction?

 GC: I grew up in Montana, and I like to tell people I’ve got the mountains in my blood.
 The natural world is where I’m most comfortable, where I can feel my batteries recharging.
 I think in order to be a writer, you have to be an observer and an intuiter.
 Whenever I find myself in nature, I’m really able to flex those brain muscles.
 So I guess using it in my writing feels like a natural extension of that.

 CA: In the story “Ling,” two high-school friends, about to take different paths after graduation, head out on a fishing trip.
 The story is set during the days leading up to the Iraq War, when it was conceivable that the rush to war might be stopped.
 How does that particular historical moment influence the story, and the lives of the two friends, Sammy and Chuck?